Yaachaka/C_book_solutions/Chap03: Formatted Input or Output/knkcch03readme.txt

 	Enter phone number [(xxx) xxx-xxxx]: (404) 817-6900 You enetered 404.817.6900

---Project 5: knkcch03proj05.c: Wriet a program that asks user to enter the numbers from 1 to 16 (in any order) and then displays the numbers in a 4 by 4 arrangement, followed by the sums of the rows, columns and diagonals:
+--Project 5: knkcch03proj05.c: Write a program that asks user to enter the numbers from 1 to 16 (in any order) and then displays the numbers in a 4 by 4 arrangement, followed by the sums of the rows, columns and diagonals:
 	Enter the numbers from 1 to 16 in any order: